buketfildisi/ESG-TopicModelling/README.md

 # 🌍 ESG Topic Modelling with Structured and Unstructured Sustainability Data

-This repository contains the data sources, code, prompts, evaluation metrics, and configuration details for the paper:

-**"Integrating AI-Driven Analytics for Enhanced ESG Mapping: Aligning Local and Global Perspectives"**
+This repository documents the methods and results of the study "Integrating AI-Driven Analytics for Enhanced ESG Mapping: Aligning Local and Global Perspectives".
+The paper is currently under submission.

 ## 🧠 Project Overview